 Breakfast porridge can be a bit boring but quinoa gives it new life.
 The nutty almost toasty flavor with brown sugar, cinnamon, and vanilla taste fantastic together and tossing sliced apples into the mix (with the skins on) add bite to this otherwise soft porridge.
-The recipe also has an appealing rustic quality to it and, as a plus, is made with ingredients that are nothing but good for you.
+The recipe also has an appealingly rustic quality to it and, as a plus, is made with ingredients that are nothing but good for you.
 The quinoa has you covered in both the fiber and protein department while delivering impressive amounts of iron and lysine.
 Apples, on the other hand, are rich in antioxidants as well as phytonutrients and cinnamon can lower bad cholesterol.
 As for the flax seeds, they are rich sources of an array of micronutrients.

 - 4 apples, cored and sliced (leave the skins on)